Thursday, September 15, 2022

 Day 15 - St Pierre sur Mer to Cerbere

 I didn’t get a very good night’s sleep, probably with the thought of the very last day of the ride coming up.
-It was also a riny night w...
+It was also a rainy night ...